TMRSOFT/ci-mastery/README.md

 then "npm start"

 # contributing
-email to "lolpez" or "alep"
+email to "lopezsandi1666@gmail.com" or "alep"

 # license
 using Apache license